zhuhaifan/latex-nwnu/README.md

 most of the template need many knowladge of latex . it is difficule to use for the new people who want to use latex.

-this template uses ctexart ,do not write macro package of my self.

 it can be use in simple way if you know little knowledge of latex.

 Download nwnu.zip,and you can use it.If you have any question ,please connect with me.